 Privacy & Security

 Letterly’s privacy posture is mixed.
-The app supports offline recording, which means your audio can be captured without an internet connection.
-However, the AI rewriting and polishing features process your transcript through cloud servers.
-This means your spoken content is transmitted to external servers for the AI transformation step.
-Letterly links to a privacy policy on their website, but the details of data retention, processing location, and encryption are not prominently disclosed on the main product page.
+The app supports offline recording, so your audio can be captured without an internet connection.
+The AI rewriting and polishing step, however, runs through cloud servers, which means your spoken content is transmitted off-device for the AI transformation.
+The new MCP server adds another consideration: routing notes into external AI assistants moves that content through those tools as well.
+Letterly links to a privacy policy on its website, but the specifics of data retention, processing location, and encryption are not prominently disclosed on the main product page.
 For casual voice notes and general dictation, this is likely acceptable.
-For sensitive meeting content, the lack of transparency about cloud processing is a concern compared to fully on-device alternatives.
+For sensitive meeting content, the limited transparency about cloud processing is a drawback compared with fully on-device alternatives.

 Best For

 Letterly is ideal for individuals who want a fast, easy way to turn spoken thoughts into polished written content.
-It suits professionals who dictate emails, messages, and notes throughout the day.
-Content creators who draft social media posts, blog outlines, or journal entries by voice will find the rewrite formats valuable.
-Multilingual users benefit from the 90+ language support.
-However, Letterly is not the right choice for teams that need dedicated meeting intelligence, structured meeting summaries, action item tracking, or cross-meeting insights.
-It is a voice-to-text productivity tool, not a meeting assistant.
+It suits professionals who dictate emails, messages, and notes throughout the day, and it fits especially well for anyone who already works inside Claude, ChatGPT, or Cursor and wants a voice front-end feeding those tools through MCP.
+Content creators who draft social posts, blog outlines, or journal entries by voice will get mileage from the rewrite formats, and multilingual users benefit from the 90+ language support.
+It is not the right pick for teams that need dedicated meeting intelligence — structured summaries, named action-item tracking, or cross-meeting insights.
+It remains a voice-to-text productivity tool, not a meeting assistant.

 How Letterly Compares to Hedy

 Letterly and Hedy serve overlapping but fundamentally different use cases.
-Letterly excels at turning voice into polished written content across many formats.
+Letterly excels at turning voice into polished written content across many formats, and with its MCP server it now pipes that content into the AI assistant of your choice.
 Hedy excels at turning meetings into actionable intelligence.

-Letterly’s strength is its simplicity and versatility: speak, and get a formatted email, note, or post.
-Hedy’s strength is its depth: structured meeting summaries, speaker-attributed action items, real-time coaching, decisions tracking, and a cross-meeting knowledge graph that connects insights across all your conversations.
+Letterly’s strength is simplicity and reach: speak or type, get a formatted email, note, or post, then push it into Claude or ChatGPT.
+Hedy’s strength is depth — structured meeting summaries, speaker-attributed action items, real-time coaching, decision tracking, and a cross-meeting knowledge graph that connects insights across all your conversations.
+Letterly’s Multi-speaker mode separates speakers by generic label; Hedy ties takeaways to the people and topics in the room.

-Platform support is comparable: both run on iOS, Android, Mac, and web.
-Hedy adds Windows support, which Letterly lacks.
-Both offer offline recording, but Hedy also provides offline transcription through on-device models.
+Platform support is close: both run on iOS, Android, Mac, and web.
+Hedy adds a shipping Windows app; Letterly has announced Windows but not yet released it.
+Both offer offline recording, and Hedy additionally transcribes offline through its on-device models.

 For meeting-specific workflows, Hedy is the clear choice.
 It understands meetings as structured events with participants, topics, decisions, and action items.
-Letterly treats all audio as undifferentiated voice input to be transcribed and reformatted.
-If you need a quick dictation tool for emails and notes, Letterly is excellent.
-If you need a meeting assistant that makes your meetings more productive and your follow-ups more reliable, Hedy delivers capabilities that Letterly simply does not offer.
+Letterly treats audio as voice input to be transcribed and reformatted, however polished the result.
+If you want a quick dictation tool that drops into your AI assistant, Letterly is excellent.
+If you want a meeting assistant that makes the meeting itself more productive and your follow-ups more reliable — without sending anything to the cloud — Hedy delivers what Letterly does not.